-He started his music career in the mid sixties as a drummer playing for two popular Australian bands ‘Steve and the Board’ and ‘The Groove’.
+He started his music career as a drummer in the mid sixties playing for popular Australian bands ‘Steve and the Board’ and ‘The Groove’

 The Groove won the coveted first prize (a trip to the UK) in the Hoadley’s National Battle of the Sounds competition in 1968.

 It was in London in 1970 while playing drums for UK based band ‘Tin Tin’ that Geoff started recording with the (reunited) ‘Bee Gees’

 (After their initial rise to fame in 1967/68 the Bee Gees broke up in 1969 and the brothers reunited in 1970).